Sainkhüügiin Ganbaatar: Political career

-He served as an Independent member of the State Great Khural from 2012 to 2016.
-He joined the National Labour Party (currently known as the HUN Party) and briefly served as its party chairman from January 2016.
-He left the National Labour Party in May and ran as the "United Coalition of Patriots"' candidate for the 2016 parliamentary election.
+Ganbaatar was elected to the State Great Khural as an independent from Darkhan-Uul Province in 2012.
+During his parliamentary tenure, he joined the National Labour Party and briefly served as its party chairman from January 2016.
+He left the National Labour Party in May and ran as the "United Patriots Coalition"' candidate for the 2016 parliamentary election.
 He lost his re-election in the 43th Darkhan-Uul Constituency.

 He would later join the Mongolian People's Revolutionary Party (MPRP) and became the MPRP's nominee for President of Mongolia in the 2017.

-He ranked 3rd place and received 30.61% of the popular vote.
-Despite his significant performance in the first round, Ganbaatar was narrowly eliminated out of the race, falling short of the MPP candidate Miyeegombyn Enkhbold by just 0.14%.
+In his presidential campaign, Ganbaatar campaigned mainly on resource nationalism.
+Prior to and during his candidacy, he positioned himself against the political establishment and duopoly.
+Ganbaatar ranked 3rd place and received 30.61% of the popular vote.
+Despite his significant performance, Ganbaatar was narrowly eliminated out of the race, falling short of the Mongolian People's Party (MPP) candidate Miyeegombyn Enkhbold by just 0.14%.

+In the second round of voting, Ganbaatar amplified a "White Choice" (Цагаан сонголт) campaign calling the public to cast a blank vote, so as to have none of the remaining candidates reach the 50% threshold needed, leading to a new election.
+While not a campaign for a candidate, it was nonetheless ruled by the election commission as an electoral campaign, and thus forbidden.
+In the second round, a record of 99,494 blank votes were gathered, totalling 8.24% of the total of valid votes, falling close to the intended result by a few thousand votes.

 Ganbaatar was elected again to the State Great Khural in the 2020 parliamentary election, becoming the only politician from the Our Coalition to win a parliamentary seat.
-However, he would leave the MPRP in April 2021, following their merger with the ruling Mongolian People's Party and joined the opposition Democratic Party.
-He was re-elected to parliament in the 2024 parliamentary election.
+However, he would leave the MPRP in April 2021, following their merger with the ruling MPP and joined the opposition Democratic Party (DP).
+He was re-elected to parliament from the DP in the 2024 parliamentary election.